garcia-aguilar/CurvedCrystals/README.md

 The numerical integrator to find the stress field on the frozen surface, given the pre-defined defects in written in C++.
 It requires a few input files and results in various output files; these are described below.
 Python scripts were used to run the integrator for various parameter, and later to read and process the output files.

-Example files are provided for the sharp icosahedron in the PRE, tagged with "ico5".
+Example files are provided for the *rounded* icosahedron in the PRE, tagged with "ico5".

 ### In general, the steps are:
 1. Create initial frozen geometry, as a discretized triangulated mesh (.msh).